 After a heartfelt thank you to all involved, co-founder Nicole Loeser posed the question “Can ART enable a momentum for significant change?”
 This question lays the foundation for the drive behind the entire project.
 “We believe collaboration is the key,” said Nicole, “by building and giving a platform to a wide community of artists, activists, innovators and change makers, and harnessing the creative and productive energy of collaboration.”

-Nicole kicked off the panel discussion by asking panelists “How do you see art helping or changing our relationship with the natural world?” and “How art and innovation collaborations can support the necessary change?”.
+Our moderator Nicole Loeser kicked off the panel discussion by asking panelists “How do you see art helping or changing our relationship with the natural world?” and “How art and innovation collaborations can support the necessary change?”.
 The panelists (Prof. Gilbert Beronneau, Prof. Jose Alcarez, Prof. Dr. Käthe Wenzel, Matt Stewart, Olga Skoczyklas, Urszula Staszkop) all had their own way of saying that art has the power to reach people in a unique way.
 They gave examples of times when art has touched them in way that encourages them to act.
 E.g. Olga described a beach clean up public action by liina klaus, one of our The Universal Sea artists-in-residence.
 An engaging discussion moderated by Nicole followed about the benefits, challenges and ethics of artist and innovative business partnerships, and the need for a different education and greater support system for artists outside of the art market.

 The rest of the program featured presentations, first from Sabina Damiani, the director of aMORE Festival, Croatia.
 She described how the problem of plastic pollution was largely under the radar in Croatia, where tourism was the top priority.
 The aMORE festival grew from a need to bring environmental issues to the forefront, choosing education, art and film as a way to do this.
 “Art is a good means for inclusivity, for all levels and backgrounds,” said Sabina.